dushyantkalodia/ZODZARAKI/README.md

 - 👀 I’m interested in ...
 C programming
 - 🌱 I’m currently learning ...
 C programming and python
 - 💞️ I’m looking to collaborate on ...
 C
-- 📫 How to reach me ...[instagram username:] dushyantkalodia
+- 📫 How to reach me ...[email id:] dushyantkalodia@gmail.com

 <!---